 If you have not yet subscribed to a title, you can add additional usernames as part of your purchase process for that title.
 If you have already purchased a subscription and wish to increase or decrease the number of additional usernames linked to a subscription, please contact NCLC.
-Also if you wish to purchase more than one copy of the same print book, contact NCLC.
-Each additional printed book includes an additional username linked to the master account.
+Also if you wish to purchase more than one copy of the same print treatise, contact NCLC.
+Each additional printed treatise includes an additional username linked to the master account.

 You can assign additional usernames to people in your office by going My Account > Additional Usernames > Manage Usernames.